Advancing innovation despite increasing machine complexity

 End-to-end product development solution from Siemens PLM Software streamlines the development of very large milling machines

 As a family business with more than 100 years of tradition, Fooke GmbH has created a niche in the machinery industry that suppliers in Europe, India, China and the USA can’t match: very large milling machines that are sold as complete, customized systems.
-In addition to the machine itself, the system includes the clamping solution and tools as well as measuring and NC programs.
+In addition to the machine itself, the system includes the clamping solution and tools as well as measuring and numerical control (NC) programs.
 These machines can mill aluminum railway structures up to 100 feet long; perform high-precision processing of vertical tail units; create high-precision skins made of CRP, GRP and aluminum; perform high-speed milling of models for the automobile industry; and address many other specialized applications.

 The steadily increasing demand for these machines in the world market, as well as the increasingly complex technical requirements, motivated this innovative enterprise with approximately 170 employees to upgrade its product development process.
 In particular, management wanted employees of different divisions to work more effectively as integrated project teams.
-They also wanted to be able to combine heterogeneous IT systems into a complete package for the customer (a five-axis, high-speed milling machine, clamping solution, NC programs and measuring programs as well as comprehensive documentation for worldwide deployment).
+They also wanted to be able to combine heterogeneous information technology (IT) systems into a complete package for the customer (a five-axis, high-speed milling machine, clamping solution, NC programs and measuring programs as well as comprehensive documentation for worldwide deployment).
 In addition to requiring durable production machinery, customers have come to expect more comprehensive after-sales services, such as retooling, expansion, maintenance and warranty claims.

 Fooke chose an end-to-end, integrated product lifecycle management (PLM) approach from Siemens PLM Software that included NX™ software, NX CAM, NX™ Nastran® software and Teamcenter® software.
 In addition, the company implemented the VNCK virtual NC system for machine-specific simulation of the Siemens 840 D CNC controller.
 “It was a solution-oriented, unified concept that was a perfect fit for us,” says Pierick.